Frequently Asked Questions

 The full announcement is available at investor.coursera.com/news.

-Shareholders are also urged to read the registration statement on Form S-4 and the joint proxy statement/prospectus when they become available.
+Shareholders are also urged to read the registration statement on Form S-4 and the joint proxy statement/prospectus, which are available here